-Through this survey, teachers are asked to provide information about themselves (e.g., How many years have you been teaching?) brief information about their school (e.g., What best describes the location of your school?); as well as the nature and extent of their participation in QuarkNet (e.g., Which QuarkNet Workshops or Programs have you participated in?).
-The central thesis of the survey incorporates questions related to the core program strategies, and teacher-level program outcomes articulated in the PTM.
+To begin, teachers are asked to provide information about themselves (e.g., How many years have you been teaching?) brief information about their school (e.g., What best describes the location of your school?) (segment 1); as well as the nature and extent of their participation in QuarkNet (e.g., Which QuarkNet Workshops or Programs have you participated in?) (segment 2).
+The central thesis of the survey incorporates questions related to the use of DAP activities in their classrooms (segment 3); exposure to core program strategies (segment 4); teacher-level program outcomes (segment 5); and student-level outcomes articulated in the PTM (segment 6).

-A detailed description of strategies and program outcomes covered in this survey is shown in Table 12.
+A detailed description of strategies and program outcomes covered in this survey is shown in Table 14 (segments 4-6).
 Specifically, teachers are asked their perspectives on the degree to which they were exposed to or engaged in the program strategies listed in the table (and reflected in the PTM) (e.g., QuarkNet provides opportunities for me to: a.
 Engage as an active learner, as a student.).
 Then, teachers are asked their perceptions as to how (or if) they have applied what they have experienced or learned through their QuarkNet participation in their classrooms (e.g., Demonstrate how to use, analyze and interpret authentic data).
 Also, they are asked to reflect on the degree to which they think QuarkNet has influenced these behaviors.
 Finally, teachers are asked to reflect on student-level outcomes based on perceived student classroom engagement and the degree to which QuarkNet has influences these behaviors as well (e.g., Discuss and explain concepts in particle physics).